-- Use the Layout drop-down menu to specify the wrapping style for rows in the Sequences view.
-Choose between: - Linear All information for a sequence appears on a single row with no line breaks.
-A horizontal scrollbar is provided. - Automatic wrapping The alignment is wrapped to fit within the view.
-Wrapping adjusts automatically if the view's width changes. - Fixed wrapping The alignment is wrapped at the specified number of residues.
+Task How To Specify the wrapping style for rows Linear - All information for a sequence appears on a single row with no line breaks.
+A horizontal scrollbar is provided.
+Automatic wrapping - The alignment is wrapped to fit within the view.
+Wrapping adjusts automatically if the view's width changes.
+Fixed wrapping - The alignment is wrapped at the specified number of residues.
 Enter a number in the Size box to wrap after a different number of residues.

-Vertical splits are not available in either type of wrapped view.
+Fixed wrapping Size: 50 Vertical splits are not available in either type of wrapped view.
 However, any existing splits are restored if wrapping is turned off.
+Specify how to color the sequences and the consensus Use the Alignment coloring drop-down menu to s.
+Sequence comparisons can only be performed with aligned sequences.
+Choose between: • Color all residues - All residues appear in the color schemes chosen in